vjbollavarapu/modulyn-community/infra/README.md

 # Infrastructure Directory

-This directory contains all infrastructure-related configurations, deployment scripts, and environment-specific settings for the TidyGen ERP platform.
+This directory contains all infrastructure-related configurations, deployment scripts, and environment-specific settings for the Modulyn ERP platform.

 ## 📁 Structure